ACADEMICS

 Q: Do you have counselors?

-Our Health & Wellness program includes a full-time nurse and two full-time mental health professionals to help each of our students realize their full potential – intellectually, socially, emotionally and physically.
+Our Health & Wellness program includes a full-time nurse and three full-time mental health professionals to help each of our students realize their full potential – intellectually, socially, emotionally and physically.

 Q: Is your facility handicapped accessible?